JefreeJoyz/CryptoApp/README.md

 # CryptoApp
-An app what will show crypto exchange rate
+An app what will show crypto exchange rate (via tutorial)

 **Status: in progress**